prabesh09/TTSBot/README.md

 Go to [@BotFather](https://t.me/BotFather) and create a new telegram bot.
 ### 4. Generating audio

 Once a Telegram bot has been created, an API token will be generated.
-This token must then be inserted into the project.When you send a message to the Telegram bot you created and run, it will process your message and create an audio file as a response.
+This token must then be inserted into the project.
+When you send a message to the Telegram bot you created and run, it will process your message and create an audio file as a response.
 So, basically, you type something to the bot and it will send you back an audio file.
 (The bot only works when the program is running.)